Advanced Vocab Words - Set 8 Flashcards

 181

-# Which vocabulary word means the following? v. to condense; to shorten ## Footnote *Hint: starts with "a"*
+# Name the vocab term: v. to condense; to shorten ## Footnote *Hint: starts with "a"*

 abridge ## Footnote synonyms: reduce, refine, abbreviate, shorten, condense The editor decided to _abridge_ the lengthy manuscript.